mniebling/Menagerie/README.md

 * [Avatars]: Styles for user avatar images
 * [InsetLabel]: An input field where the label appears within the field
 * [SegmentedRadioButtons]: Turn radio buttons into a flat button group
+* [TimedHoverCircle]: Delayed hover event with concentric rings as visual feedback